1. Number of Players - 7

 Organization of friendlies

 If due to inclement weather there is doubt as to whether a match is to be played, both teams must check with the CIFL officials to see if the ground they are scheduled to use is officially closed.
-Weather related decisions will be taken 3 hours prior to a match.
-Pollution Policy If the pollution level is higher than 300 2 hours before the game kicks off, the game will be canceled.
-Two hours before the game kicks off CIFL officials will check the level of pollution.
+Weather related decisions will be taken 4 hours prior to a match.
+Pollution Policy If the pollution level is higher than 250 two hours before the game is scheduled to kick off, the game will be canceled.
+Four hours before the game kicks off CIFL officials will check the level of pollution.
 Only CIFL officials can decide if the game is cancelled or not and it is the team leaders’ responsibility to inform their players.

 Disputes with Officials